Don’t worry, this isn’t a bike blog now.

 I’m told doing this test is a good thing to continue during training every few weeks to see your progress.
 I decided I would need more fans and towels.

 As a former fixed-gear rider, I tend to try to climb any hill in a high gear, with a lower RPM and a LOT of power on the pedal, but for knee reasons, and a desire to not become more lactic acid than person, pros and smart amateur road cyclists tend to keep their RPM around 80-100 even on a hill, shifting higher to spin right up any big hill.
-With the exciting addition of 10 tooth cogs to some new chain rings, there’s even more possibility of some wild gear ratios.
-It’s kind of nice not needing to ride everywhere on a 48/16 gear ratio like I did on my old Panasonic fixie.
+With the exciting addition of 10 tooth cogs to new chain rings, there’s even more possibility of wild gear ratios.
+It’s nice not needing to ride everywhere on a 48/16 gear ratio like I did on my old Panasonic fixie.

 Indoors though, other than heat, sweat, and exhaustion I can ride indefinitely.
 No matter how far I go in an hour, I don’t have to turn around to come home either, because unclipping and stumbling upstairs leads me to my shower, or a snack.
 I’m unlikely to be a big distance rider any time soon, but in my first week I managed 100 miles of riding with a few 10 mile rides, and one 14 mile ride outdoors over the weekend, as I was buoyed by my indoor training.